biometrixtech/FathomMobile/src/navigation/README.md

 I'm using [React Native Router Flux](https://github.com/aksonov/react-native-router-flux) to handle routing / navigation in the app.
 Please visit [the RNRF repo](https://github.com/aksonov/react-native-router-flux) to gain an understanding of the router API.

 I've setup the app so that you can manage the routes via `/src/navigation/index.js`.
-I've split out particular areas into leaner files, for example all scenes related to the Management Radial Menus, are manageable within `management.js`.
+I've split out particular areas into leaner files, for example all scenes related to the Kit Management, are manageable within `management.js`.

 ## Basic usage